Samuel-2626/django-lang/article.md

 ![Rosetta Homepage](https://github.com/Samuel-2626/django-lang/blob/main/images/rosetta-homepage.png)

+Under the projects, click on each application to edit translations.

 ![Rosetta French](https://github.com/Samuel-2626/django-lang/blob/main/images/rosetta-french.png)

 When you finish editing translations, click the **Save and translate next block** button to save the translations to the .po file.

 Rosetta compiles the message file when you save translations, so there is no need for you to run the compilemessages command.

-> Note that when you add new translations to your production environment, if you server Django with a real web server, you will have to reload your server after running the compilemessages command, or after saving the translations with Rosetta, for changes to take effect.
+> Note that after you add new translations in a production environment you will have to reload your server after running the compilemessages command, or after saving the translations with Rosetta, for changes to take effect.

 ## Add language prefix to URL patterns